CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description does a good job of covering both what the skill does and when to use it, including helpful negative scoping.
-However, the trigger terms lean toward methodological jargon rather than natural user language, and the capability description is somewhat abstract—it describes a reasoning methodology rather than concrete problem-solving outcomes.
-The skill could overlap with other structured reasoning approaches.
+However, the trigger terms lean toward methodological jargon rather than natural user language, and the capability description is somewhat abstract.
+The skill could conflict with other general reasoning or problem-decomposition skills.

 Suggestions